lqc/thinkcspy/source/functions.rst

 #.
 Write a function `area_of_circle(r)` which returns the area of a circle of radius `r`.

 #.
-Write a non-fruitful function to draw a star, where the length of each side is 100 units.
+Write a void function to draw a star, where the length of each side is 100 units.
     (Hint: You should turn the turtle by 144 degrees at each point.)

      .. image:: illustrations/star.png